 New York Attorneys for Psychological Injuries

 Premises liability accidents, like slip and fall accidents, can cause serious physical injuries.
 Unfortunately, one rarely discussed side effect of premises liability accidents is the mental harm these incidents can cause the person who is injured.
 Psychological injuries are not uncommon, yet there is still a stigma associated with discussing mental health, even after a significant accident.
 Call our Attorneys for Psychological Injuries today if you suffer emotionally from an accident that wasn’t your fault.

 Property owners are responsible for ensuring that their property is reasonably safe for all visitors and guests.
 When a dangerous condition is not addressed and causes an accident, the victim may be able to recover compensation for their injuries.
 Unfortunately, victims with psychological injuries may not understand those injuries are also eligible for compensation.

 The New York premises liability attorneys of Hach & Rose, LLP understand that it may be difficult to come forward and discuss your mental health struggles.
 Our legal team strives to handle all premises liability cases with compassion and sensitivity.
 We treat clients with the dignity they deserve while we press forward with holding negligent property owners accountable for the harm they caused.

-If you have been injured on another person’s property, call our office at (212) 779-0057 to discuss the details of your case with an experienced New York premises liability attorney.
+If you have been injured on another person’s property, contact our office at (212) 779-0057 to discuss the details of your case with an experienced New York premises liability attorney.
 Your consultation is free and confidential.

 Common Causes of Premises Liability Accidents

 Property owners are responsible for providing a safe place for their visitors and guests.
 That means keeping their property reasonably free from obvious hazards and dangerous conditions.
 Property owners are also responsible for promptly addressing safety concerns brought to their attention.
 Failing to maintain a safe space can result in significant accidents and serious injuries.
 Some of the most common premises liability accidents are caused by: